 Our meetings are open to all experience levels, from total novices to expert Rubyists.

 Chris Hoffman is a Senior Developer on the Developer Empowerment team at Optoro.
-He builds tools and systems that help engineers develop, test, package, and deliver code to production, then understand it once it's there.
+He builds tools and systems that help engineers develop, test, build, and deliver code to production, then understand its behavior once it’s there.

 We now meet at Optoro's Metro Center location at 1001 G St NW, 12th floor